 I report on local and international issues: foreign labor in Qatar, post-war constructions in Ukraine and Syria, urban violence in Colombia, border issue of US-Mexico, the rise of the AI sexbot, the decline of international adoption, among others.

-Also, as a freelance journalist, I published (in English) in The Guardian, Quartz, Foreign Policy and (in Chinese) in Caixin, Qdaily, Esquire and Rhythms Monthly.
+As a freelance journalist, I published (in English) in The Guardian, Quartz, Foreign Policy, and (in Chinese) in Caixin, Qdaily, Esquire, and Rhythms Monthly.